-Under Alternative 1, grading for the Project would be limited to 20 to 21.5 percent, with the remaining area of development constructed using drive and crush and overland travel methods.
+Under Alternative 1, grading for the Project would be limited to 20 to 21 percent, with the remaining area of development constructed using drive and crush and overland travel methods.
 Operation, decommissioning methods, scheduling, and personnel would remain the same as the Proposed Action.
 The affected area for Alternative 1 would remain the same as the Proposed Action.
 The effects to recreation, visual resources, wildlife, traffic, cultural resources, land use and realty, Native American concerns, and public health and safety would be similar to those for the Proposed Action although there would be less habitat loss compared with the Proposed Action.
-Cumulative impacts of the Resources Integration Alternative assumes that all cumulative solar projects in Nevada incorporate similar techniques for projects in California as they are governed by a different management plan and are under different jurisdictions than the projects in the Nevada portion of the Pahrump Valley.
-The cumulative impacts of the Resources of the Resources Integration Alternative would result in retention of approximately 8,600 acres of perennial habitat, as it would be built using overland travel which requires recovery of perennial habitat.
+Groundwater use would be reduced to 720 AF.
+Cumulative impacts of the Resources Integration Alternative assumes that all cumulative solar projects in Nevada incorporate similar techniques to reduce effects to habitat in the Pahrump Valley.
+It does not assume similar techniques for projects in California as they are governed by a different management plan and are under different jurisdictions than the projects in the Nevada portion of the Pahrump Valley.
+The cumulative impacts of the Resources Integration Alternative would result in retention of approximately 8,600 acres of perennial habitat, as it would be built using overland travel which requires recovery of perennial habitat.
 This would reduce the cumulative effects to environmental justice communities, but would not eliminate adverse cumulative effects.